strogonoff/django-odesk-auth/README.rst

 At current version, it requires Django 1.6 and has inflexible and impossible to disable access control.

+Note: oDesk rebranded as Upwork.
+They promised to continue supporting oDesk APIs until May 19.
+A backwards-compatible release to this library will be made, after which it will talk directly to upwork.com.
+After that, support will be continued only for the new ``django-upwork-auth``, which is in the works.
+(See #4.)

 Creating oDesk OAuth API key
 ----------------------------